-This is the home page of the newly re-designed vinceunlimited website, now in it's fifth iteration.
+Welcome to the developing, wonderful world of the vinceunlimited website, now in it's fifth iteration.

 The website content is gradually being updated and re-built, page by page, one article at a time, starting with the oldest versions first, on an almost daily basis so you can re-live the creation of this website from it's earliest form.
 With each article being lovingly re-mastered to include relevant photos and detailed issue date and relevant information.

-Currently all articles from version 1.00 to 1.02 are included and from now on further items from version 1.03 onwards are being replicated.
+Currently all articles from version 1.00 to 1.02 are included and now further items from version 1.03 onwards are being replicated.

 - All the old favourite vSections as listed above such as Ideas, Opinions, Political and Writing